bjmorgan/pyscses/paper.md

 ## Calculated properties

-In addition to allowing calculation of defect, charge, and potential across an interface, ``pyscses`` can calculate interface (grain boundary) resistivities and activation energies.
+In addition to allowing calculation of defect, charge, and potential across an interface, ``pyscses`` can calculate interface (grain boundary) resistivities[@HwangEtAl_JElectroceram1999] and activation energies.

 ## Grain boundary resistivities